Shaaadyyy/Shaaadyyy/README.md

       <ins>Paint Program</ins>
    </a>

-  Program to draw lines and geometric shapes and fill it.
+  Program to draw lines and geometric shapes and fill the geometric shapes.

   <a href = "https://github.com/Shaaadyyy/Wasalny">
       <ins>Wasalny Application</ins>